 Identity theft is one of the modern age’s most pervasive and expensive financial problems.

-According to the 2016 Identity Fraud study released by Javelin Strategy & Research, $15 billion dollars was stolen from 13.1 million American consumers in 2015, the latest year for which we have statistics.
-Over the six years from 2010-2015, identity thieves took $112 billion total from victims across the country.
+According to the 2018 Identity Fraud study released by Javelin Strategy & Research, $16.8 billion was stolen from 13.1 million American consumers in 2017.
+That’s up from the $15 billion frauders stole in 2015.

-While the credit card and banking industries are working to thwart identity thieves, both through chip-and-pin technology on credit and debit cards and through transaction monitoring and email alerts to consumers, ID thieves are learning how to work around such precautions.
+The credit card and banking industries are working to thwart identity thieves.
+They’ve instituted chip-and-pin technology on credit and debit cards.
+And use transaction monitoring and email alerts to consumers.
+However, ID thieves are learning how to work around such precautions.

 In particular, there has been an uptick in new account fraud as a result of these sorts of protections.
-New account fraud occurs when a thief opens a credit card or other account using a victim’s name and personal information.
+New account fraud occurs when a thief opens an account using a victim’s name and personal information.
 Such fraud can be more difficult to detect and stop.

 Identity Theft Protection Services